What Is Conversation Intelligence Software?

 Deal management with opportunity scoring based on engagement signals and conversation data

-Call recording and transcription with AI-powered insights and coaching recommendations
+Call recording and transcription with coaching recommendations

 How to Choose Conversation Intelligence Software

-The right conversation intelligence platform fits your team's workflow, captures the channels that matter, and delivers insights where managers and reps already work.
+The right conversation intelligence software fits your team's workflow, captures the channels that matter, and delivers insights where managers and reps already work.
 Start by mapping your coaching and deal-inspection goals to platform capabilities, then validate integration depth with your CRM and conferencing stack during trials.

 Match Conversation Intelligence to Your Sales Motion